softwaredevelop1/The-App-Market/README.md

 # Things to remember
  - Make sure that you refresh the app constantly to prevent it from expiring!
- - I've included a few paid apps, but they are dirt cheap ones, not GTA 5.
  - You can only have 3 apps at a time with the free plan.
 Sorry!

 Thanks for using The App Market!